FizzaAwan/Mango-Gallery/README.md

 # MangoGallery
-Fizza Awan Fall 2024 WebDesign
+Fizza Masood Fall 2024 WebDesign

 Spa for art gallery using react and bootstrap